adam-cowley/twitch-project/README.md

 ### `@Injectable()` classes

-Classes annoted with `@Injectable()` are automatically injected into a class using some under-the-hood Nest "magic".
+Classes annotated with `@Injectable()` are automatically injected into a class using some under-the-hood Nest "magic".
 For example, by defining the `CatsService` in the constructor for the `CatsController`, Nest will automatically resolve this dependency and inject it to the class without any additional code.

 This is identical to how things work in more mature frameworks like [Spring](https://spring.io) and [Laravel](https://laravel.io).